angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 primary splash colour U/X and B/X dual land.

-For example if you are running a Grixis list you should run 1 Volcanic Island and 1 Badlands and tailor your fetches accordingly so 4 Delta and 4 Scalding Tarn or 3 Tarn and 1 Bloodstained Mire.
+For example if you are running a Grixis list you should run 1 Volcanic Island and 1 Badlands and tailor your fetchlands accordingly so 4 Delta and 4 Scalding Tarn or 3 Tarn and 1 Bloodstained Mire.
 Being able to fetch a basic Island is more crucial than a basic swamp as that tends to allow you to get into the game in the first place and the majority of your deck is {U} based cantrips anyways.